hannob/snallygaster/TESTS.md

 ---------

 Search for publicly accessible instances of the Laravel Telescope software.
-This allows seeing detailled HTTP requests including Cookies and thus should never be accessible in production.
+This allows seeing detailed HTTP requests, including Cookies, and thus should never be accessible in production.